 1830 Restaurant and Bar

-With sweeping views of the Penitentiary, gardens and grounds, the 1830 restaurant is a perfect place to enjoy a drink after exploring the site.
-The bar is open from 4:00-7:00pm and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskeys and spirits.
+With sweeping views of the Penitentiary, gardens and grounds, the 1830 restaurant is a perfect place to enjoy a long, relaxed meal with friends.
+Our menu uses fresh seasonal produce sourced from local growers and producers, and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskeys and spirits

 Port Arthur Café